bash-bastion/bash-core/README.md

 # bash-core

-Useful functions for any Bash program.
-Often vital for Basalt programs
+Core functions for any Bash program

 ## Summary

+The following are functions available for use.
+See the [api.md](./docs/api.md) for more details

 ### `init`